lukeed/hrana/hrana-v3.md

 The `v3-protobuf/cursor` endpoint is the same as `v3/cursor` endpoint, but the request and response are encoded using Protobuf.

-In the response body, the structures are prefixed with a length delimiter: a Protobuf varint that encodes the length of the structure.
+In the response body, the structures are prefixed with a length delimiter: a Protobuf variant that encodes the length of the structure.
 The first structure is `CursorRespBody`, followed by an arbitrary number of `CursorEntry` structures.